truthinhistory/historicist/exampleSite/content/english/blog/Sit . . . Until . . .The Multiple Witness of Scripture.md

 ---
 1. The LORD said unto my Lord, **Sit** thou at my right hand, **until** I make thine enemies thy footstool.
 2. The LORD shall send the rod of thy strength out of Zion: **rule thou in the midst of thine enemies**.

-3. **Thy peopleshall bewilling in the day of thy power**... **Psalm 110**
+3. **Thy people shall be willing in the day of thy power**... **Psalm 110**

 What I am going to share with you in this article, I have shared with many Christians who thought they understood bible prophecy.
 From so called Doctors of Theology to the simply inquisitive, they all recoiled in what the prophets called “astonishment”!
 Their Christ-returning-any-day concepts were shattered.

 Now, before I proceed:

->And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.
+> And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.

->And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel;
+> And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel;

->Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven. **Acts 1**
+> Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven. **Acts 1**

 This proclamation of the angels, I do believe!
 As a matter of fact, in the new Jerusalem of _Revelation_ chapter 21, it states: “God himself shall be with them, and be their God.”
 Vs.3b.
 The God who will walk amongst us, on this earth, is Jesus.